UFC 203: Miocic vs. Overeem: Predictions & Analysis

 A few statistical edges stand out.
 Dober throws significantly more leather — a 2.8 sig. strike per minute gap.
 Dober is far more active with takedowns, averaging 1.9 more per 15 minutes.
 Gonzalez has tighter striking defense, making opponents miss more often.

-The Pick: Drew Dober over Jason Gonzalez.
-The model gives Dober a slight nod at 55% — this could easily go either way.
-The market implies 60% for Dober, but our model sees only 55%.
-That 5-point gap favoring Gonzalez is worth watching.
+The Pick: Jason Gonzalez over Drew Dober.
+This is essentially a pick'em.
+The model nudges toward Gonzalez at 52%, but there's almost nothing separating these two.
+The market implies 60% for Dober, but our model sees only 48%.
+That 12-point gap favoring Gonzalez is worth watching.

 Yancy Medeiros